Industrial fermentation: Production of intracellular components

 Of primary interest among the intracellular components are microbial enzymes: catalase, amylase, protease, pectinase, cellulase, hemicellulase, lipase, lactase, streptokinase and many others.
 Recombinant proteins, such as insulin, hepatitis B vaccine, interferon, granulocyte colony-stimulating factor, streptokinase and others are also made this way.
 The largest difference between this process and the others is that the cells must be ruptured (lysed) at the end of fermentation, and the environment must be manipulated to maximize the amount of the product.
 Furthermore, the product (typically a protein) must be separated from all of the other cellular proteins in the lysate to be purified.

 Transformation of substrate

 Substrate transformation involves the transformation of a specific compound into another, such as in the case of phenylacetylcarbinol, and steroid biotransformation, or the transformation of a raw material into a finished product, in the case of food fermentations and sewage treatment.

 Food fermentation

-In the history of food, ancient fermented food processes, such as making bread, wine, cheese, curds, idli, dosa, etc., can be dated to more than seven thousand years ago.
+In the history of food, ancient fermented food processes, such as making bread, wine, cheese, curds, idli, dosa, among others can be dated to more than seven thousand years ago.
 They were developed long before humanity had any knowledge of the existence of the microorganisms involved.
 Some foods such as Marmite are the byproduct of the fermentation process, in this case in the production of beer.